Regularly updated, this webpage can give you the latest information on:

 - Over 1.1 million people are now double vaccinated.

-- anyone aged 16 and over can get a free vaccination.
+- anyone aged 12 and over is being offered a free vaccination.

 - Anyone over 16 can attend a walk in site.